Chicken Rogan Josh Recipe

 Chicken added to the pot.

-Now add yogurt mixture and saffron soaked in milk and mix well.
+Step 8: Now add the yogurt mixture and saffron soaked in milk, and mix well.

 Yogurt whisked with spices and saffron soaked in milk added to the pot.

-Add a cup of hot water and mix well.
+Step 9: Add a cup of hot water and mix until well combined.

 Water added to the pot.